 In 1996, the North Carolina General Assembly established the Governing Board to create the Criminal Justice Information Network (CJIN) for the benefit of state public safety agencies.
 The initial CJIN projects included the CJIN Mobile Data Network and VIPER, followed by SAFIS and J-WISE.
 As CJIN was implementing technical solutions for state agencies, local agencies were also implementing case/record management systems to improve their operations.
 However, the Governing Board recognized that a more integrated justice approach was necessary to fulfill its potential and improve the efficiency and effectiveness in safety and justice settings.
-By working collaboratively with stakeholders from all levels of government, the Governing Board can ensure that technical solutions are developed in concert with other agency solutions to create a more cohesive and comprehensive way to move data and information across different technical systems, ultimately benefiting safety and justice agencies, crime victims, defendants, and the public at large.
+By working collaboratively with stakeholders from all levels of government, the Governing Board can ensure that technical solutions meet the needs of agencies with different capabilities and requirements, and that these solutions are developed in concert with other agency solutions to create a more cohesive and comprehensive way to move data and information across different technical systems, ultimately benefiting safety and justice agencies, crime victims, defendants, and the public at large.
 Technical standards, governance, and stakeholder engagement are key components of this integrated approach.